quyettvq/i18n-zone/README.md

 ## Escaping

+Place the text in square brackets to escape

 ```javascript
 translate('Hi :police, [:criminal] has been [[escaped]]', {police: 'Jame', criminal: 'Billy'});
 // -> Hi Jame, :criminal has been [escaped]